Safe Sex (film)

 Safe Sex is a 1999 Greek comedy film written and directed by Michalis Reppas and Thanasis Papathanasiou.
 When the film was released in Greece, it was considered a blockbuster.

 Plot

 The film features an ensemble cast of Greek actors portraying various characters, each living his own story in modern Greece.
-Almost everyone of the protagonists is interrelated to each other, and all live their own parallel stories which often converge at several points.
+Almost every one of the protagonists is interrelated, and all live their own parallel stories which often converge at several points.
 Several professional actors appear briefly or in non-speaking cameo roles.

 As a result, there is no central plot or prominent protagonist who may be singled out.
 The major theme of the movie is sex and each character's approach to it, portrayed in a comedic way.